Dr. Christian Richardt

 2013-03-01 – Our paper on Constructing High-Resolution Stereo Panoramas (‘Megastereo’) was accepted to CVPR 2013 (oral).

-My research interests lie broadly in the fields of computer graphics, image processing and computer vision, with a focus on stereoscopic vision and graphics, as well as non-photorealistic rendering (NPR).
-More broadly, I am also interested in computational photography, image-based rendering, human visual perception and viewing comfort, and structure-from-motion.
+My research interests lie broadly in the fields of computer graphics, image processing and computer vision, with a focus on stereoscopic vision and graphics, computational photography as well as non-photorealistic rendering (NPR).
+More broadly, I am also interested in image-based rendering, human visual perception and viewing comfort, and multi-view stereo.